 - Some runners find the toe box to be too small

-The Launch 8 is an affordable shoe, and manages to pack plenty of great features into that price tag.
+The Launch 9 is affordable but manages to pack plenty of great features into that price tag.

 A one-piece mesh-constructed upper and inside bootie is lightweight and easy on the feet.
 Being a single piece means less chance of seams splitting, so durability is higher.